google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

 layout: article
 title: "Adding Touch to Your Site"
 description: "Adding touch responses to your site gives a great sense of responsiveness and polish, with minimal amount of effort.
 Then we have entirely new and custom interactions which you can add using touch events, delighting your users."
 introduction: "Touchscreens are available on more and more devices, ranging from phones up to desktop screens.
-To when the user chooses to interact with your UI, your app should respond to their touch, in simple and beautiful ways"
+When your user chooses to interact with your UI, your app should respond to their touch, in intuitive and beautiful ways."
 article:
   written_on: 2014-01-01
   updated_on: 2014-01-06
   order: 2
 key-takeaways:
   add-states:
-    - Use :active to make your site feel snappy and responsive.
+    - Use the :active pseudo class to make your site feel snappy and responsive.
-    - :focus allows users to navigate your UI easily with keyboard input.
+    - The :focus pseudo class allows users to navigate your UI easily using a keyboard.
-    - You can encourage users to interact with an element by using :hover to add changes.
+    - You can encourage users to interact with an element by adding a hove effect using :hover.
-    - Only override stateful styling when you add your own styles.
+    - Only override styling from the browser for touch and focus if you add your own styles.
   touch-events:
     - Don't do any long running tasks inside an event callback
     - Use requestAnimationFrame's to change the UI in response to an event
   common-practices:
-    - Ensure you handle mouse, touch and pointer events for full device support
+    - Ensure you handle touch events and pointer events for full device support
-    - Always add start event listeners to the element
+    - Always bind start event listeners to the element itself
-    - If you want all events after the start, bind move and end listeners to the document
+    - If you want all events after the start event, bind your move and end listeners to the document
       - If you do this, then ensure you unbind from the document in the end listener
-    - If you want to support multi-touch, either restrict move and end touch events to the element itself or handle all the touches yourself
+    - If you want to support multi-touch, either restrict move and end touch events to the element itself or handle all the touches on an element
 important:
   touch-events-main-thread:
     - All touch events fire on the main thread